Cave diving is an entirely new world after coming from recreational diving.

 The cost to buy equipment varies a lot dependent on the brand and quality.
 In such an environment it is not advised to “buy cheap” but buy the best you can afford.
 The equipment is likely to cost several thousand USD in any case.

 Continue to dive in caves

-Not just because of the financial outlay, but also for training reasons, you should be reasonably sure you will continuing to dive in caves after your training.
-Without regular exposure, some of your learning might fade which makes the cave diving more dangerous and you don't want to risk that.
+Not just because of the financial outlay, but also for training reasons, you should be reasonably sure you will continue to dive in caves after your training.
+Without regular exposure, some of your learning might fade which makes cave diving more dangerous and you don’t want to risk that.

 However, even if you happen not to continue to dive in caves the courses provide great training that will make you a better diver also at a recreational level.
 I would not want to miss this experience, I learned a lot and improved my propulsion techniques, my trim and my ability to handle difficult situations.

 I know I want to continue to cave dive but I don’t know yet how I will be able to integrate it in my life.
 Nevertheless, for me it was definitely worth the investment.

 How do you like Cave Diving on a scale from 1 to 5?